lucas89901/ntu-introcs-2023-fall-final-project/README.md

 # NTU Introduction to Computer 2023 Fall Final Project - Assembler & VM Translator

+Author: B12902110 呂承諺 (100% contribution)

+For the full commit history of the programs in this project, see [my main nand2tetris repository](https://github.com/gpwaob92679/nand2tetris).

+## Abstract

 In this final project, I implemented projects 6 through 8 of the textbook, namely the Hack assembler and VM-to-Hack translator.
-I chose C++ as my programming language and opted for an object-oriented approach, not fully complying with the suggestions from the textbook.
+I chose C++ as my programming language and opted for an object-oriented design approach, not fully complying with the suggestions from the textbook.

 I learned several software development tools through the process of doing this project.
 [CMake](https://cmake.org/), a cross-platform build system generator, is used to build this project, as it allows code to be compiled on various platforms with different compilers, and also simplifies testing and binary distribution.
 I chose [Abseil](https://github.com/abseil/abseil-cpp) as my support library, utilizing it's logging library, flags library and string utilities.
 For unit testing, [GoogleTest](https://github.com/google/googletest) is the framework of choice.

+Possible future improvements include:
+- Automated testing of the assembler
+- Produce better error and warning messages from the assembler and the VM translator
+- Optimize generated VM code (for example, when `index` is 0 or 1 for `push` and `pop` commands)

 ## Assembler